Audit: UW tuition revenue grew $366M over 9 years as nonresident enrollment surged

-The University of Wisconsin System's in-state student enrollment has dropped sharply over the last nine years, reflecting declining regional populations and system efforts to get students to graduation faster, according to a report state auditors released Monday.
+The University of Wisconsin System’s in-state student enrollment has dropped sharply over the past nine years, reflecting declining regional populations and System efforts to get students to graduation faster, according to a report state auditors released Monday.

 The loss of in-state students has been nearly offset by rising nonresident enrollment, helping total tuition revenue grow by $336 million, even as resident tuition has been frozen since 2013, the report said.

 Some schools told them that declining regional populations might be playing a role.
-UW-Superior noted that declining populations in northern Wisconsin means fewer students are eligible to enroll at the school.
+UW-Superior noted that the declining population in northern Wisconsin means fewer students are eligible to enroll at the school.

 Most of the institutions noted a decline in the number of Wisconsin high school graduates.
 The audit cites state Department of Public Instruction data showing 6.1% fewer students graduated in school year 2016-17 than in 2009-10.
 Other campuses said more students aren’t enrolled as long because the system has been working to improve the four-year graduation rate.
 Nearly 40% of freshmen enrolled in fall 2013 graduated in four years compared with nearly 29% of freshmen who enrolled in fall 2003.